facebook/react-native-website/README.md

 1. Follow the "[Running locally](#running-locally)" instructions.
 1. Save the files and check in the browser.
 1. Some changes may require a server restart to generate new files.
 (Pages in `docs` always do!)
-1. Edits to pages in `docs` will only be visible in the latest version of the documentation, called "Next", located under `docs/next` path.
+1. Edits to pages in `docs` will only be visible in the latest version of the documentation, called "Next", located under the `docs/next` path.

 Visit **http://localhost:3000/docs/next/YOUR-DOCS-PAGE** to see your work.